 (3) Net entitlement production estimate is based on a 2024 average Brent price of \$82.0/bbl being the average of the Brent forward curves between September 27, 2023, and November 23, 2023.
-Net entitlement production is calculated using the economic interest methodology and includes cost recovery oil, tax oil and profit oil and is different from WI production that is calculated based on project volumes multiplied by Prime's effective WI.
+Net entitlement production is calculated using the economic interest methodology and includes cost oil, profit oil, tax oil and royalty oil and is different from WI production that is calculated based on project volumes multiplied by Prime's effective WI.